Table of content

 For every application deployed to Code Capsules, Code Capsules provides a default domain that looks something like this:

 capsulename.xxxx.codecapsules.co.za.
 If you have purchased a domain like

 example.com from a domain registrar and would like to replace it with the default Code Capsules domain, Code Capsules lets you use your own domain instead (for free).

 You can find everything relating to your Capsule’s domains (including your default domain) under the “Overview” tab in the Capsule.
 This is also where you can add a purchased custom domain to your application.

-To add a custom domain to your application on Code Capsules, click on the "Overview" tab in the Capsule hosting your application.
-Under Domains, you'll see all of the domains associated with your Capsule; including the default domain provided by Code Capsules.
+To add a custom domain to your application on Code Capsules, click on the “Domains” tab in the Capsule hosting your application.
+Under “Domain Details”, you’ll see all the domains associated with your Capsule; including the default domain provided by Code Capsules.